danbee/cv/README.md

 CV
 ==

 Source code for my CV.
-Built using Stasis, HAML, SASS and CoffeeScript.
+Built using Middleman, SASS and CoffeeScript.

 Deploys to Github Pages.